 How to make it

-- Heat up the oil in a large casserole dish and add the fresh veg (onion, garlic, celery, carrot, peppers) and gently fry them for 8-10 mins or until nice and soft.
-Then add the cumin and cinnamon as well as the Gran Luchito Chipotle Paste and stir.
+- Heat up 1 tablespoon of oil in a large casserole dish and add the fresh veg (onion, garlic, carrot, celery, peppers) and gently fry them for 8-10 mins or until nice and soft.
+Then add the cinnamon, cumin, and stir.
+Cook everything for 2 to 3 minutes.

-- Add the chopped tomatoes, Gran Luchito Cantina Beans and the finely chopped coriander stalks.
-Reduce the heat and let it simmer while you cook your meat.
+- Add the chopped tomatoes, (with juices) and the coriander.
+Reduce the heat and let it simmer on medium heat while you cook your meat.

-- In a different pan brown the minced beef in 1 teaspoon of rapeseed oil.
+- In a different pan brown the minced beef with the remaining olive oil.
 Once it gets a bit of colour add to the other ingredients in the casserole dish, and season with salt and pepper.
 Place a lid on it and simmer on a low heat for one hour at least.
+When the chilli is ready, set aside and allow to cool down completely before making your empanadas.

 - Add 2 eggs (beaten) into the mix and mix with your hands or with a wooden spoon.
 Then mix in the water, a couple of tablespoons at a time, until it comes together to form a soft dough.
 Be careful not to overwork the dough.